CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 So, for an organization that wants to utilize identity resources within an application (whether it's an SPA or a server-endorsed application), it needs a local representation of the registered application—a global identity template equipped with the rich features of the identity platform.
 That's exactly what a service principal is for: a local representation of an application.
 The tenant where the app is registered has a service principal for the application, and any other tenants that grant access to the registered app will have their own service principals.

 To sum up, an application registration has:
-- A one-to-one relationship with the software application (in our case, a React SPA application that uses MSAL), and
+- A one-to-one relationship with the software application (in our case, a React SPA application that uses MSAL)
 - A one-to-many relationship with its corresponding service principal object(s) for tenants.